hyperledger/indy-node/docs/requests.md

 [indy-sdk](https://github.com/hyperledger/indy-sdk) expects the format as specified below.

+See [roles and permissions](https://docs.google.com/spreadsheets/d/1TWXF7NtBjSOaUIBeIH77SyZnawfo91cJ_ns4TR-wsq4/edit#gid=0) on the roles and who can create each type of transactions.

 ## Common Request Structure

 Each Request (both write and read) is a JSON with a number of common metadata fields.